karolinfrennert/karolinfrennert/README.md

 Skills: REDUX / REACT / NODEJS / TYPESCRIPT / JS / HTML / CSS

 - 👩🏼‍💻 Working as a frontend intern at Alex Therapeutics.
-Read more about us [here :](https://alextherapeutics.com/)
+Read more about us [here](https://alextherapeutics.com/)

 - 📚 I'm studying at Hyper Island (April 2022)